isar/isar/docs/docs/faq.md

 Nope!
 Isar is most likely fast enough if you only rely on filters.

+### Is Isar fast enough?

+Isar is among the fastest databases for mobile, so it should be fast enough for most use cases.
+If you run into performance issues, chances are that you are doing something wrong.

 ### Does Isar increase the size of my app?

 A little bit, yes.
 Isar will increase the download size of your app by about 1 - 1.5 MB.
 Isar Web adds only a few KB.

 ### The docs are incorrect / there is a typo.

 Oh no, sorry.
-Please [open an issue](https://github.com/isar/isar/issues/new/choose) or even better a PR to fix it 💪.
+Please [open an issue](https://github.com/isar/isar/issues/new/choose) or, even better, a PR to fix it 💪.